MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidlogdocumentposted-canonical-property.md

 **Applies to**: Outlook

-Indicates whether the document was sent by e-mail or posted to a server folder during journaling.
+Indicates whether the document was sent by email or posted to a server folder during journaling.

 |||
 |:-----|:-----|